 |Saves time and improves efficiency through automation||Manual intervention takes more time and is less efficient|

 How does an integrated POS system help your business?

-From receiving multiple payment types and storing customer shopping preferences to managing inventory and receipts, POS integrations make an impact in all areas of your business.
-As an integrated POS system streamlines your operations and reduces administrative burden, your team can focus on aspects that really matter—offering excellent customer service.
+From receiving multiple payment types and storing customer shopping preferences to managing inventory and receipts, POS integrations make an impact in every aspect of your business.
+As an integrated POS system streamlines your operations and reduces administrative burden, your team can focus on aspects that really matter, which revolves around offering excellent customer service.

 Beyond improving the checkout process, an integrated POS system can give you valuable insights into the behavior and purchase patterns of your customers.
-You can leverage such data on the shop or café floor, but it can also be shared with internal UX analysts, brand marketers, and pricing teams to help inform marketing campaigns and increase profitability.
+You can leverage such data on the shop or café floor, but it can also be shared with internal UX analysts, brand marketers and pricing teams, to help better inform marketing campaigns and increase profitability.